-A very good school will have as many as 14- 20 AP courses on offer (so over three or four years, a student can take AP Algebra, AP Calculus, AP Biology, AP World History, AP English etc) which gives extra weight to his Grade Point Average (GPA).
+A very good school will have as many as 14- 20 AP courses on offer (so over three or four years, a student can take AP Algebra, AP Calculus, AP Biology, AP World History, AP English etc) which gives extra weight to a student's Grade Point Average (GPA).
 [For a fast and easy explanation of this mysterious calculation, go to Background Info on American Schools and Universities: You'll Need This! and scroll down to "What is a GPA?"]

-"Advanced Placement" means just that- AP courses are considered to be more advanced than normal high school courses, and are set at basic college level (meaning comparable to core courses in the first two years of university).
+"Advanced Placement" means just that -- AP courses are considered to be more advanced than normal high school courses, and are set at basic college level (meaning comparable to core courses in the first two years of university).

 There are several advantages to taking AP courses:

 they are transferable for students changing schools (a student taking the AP World History course in one school or country in the autumn can move to another school and continue on with the same course in the winter if the new school offers that course);

 they give students strong and challenging course work and show university admissions offices that the student is taking the hardest classes available;